Vineetpandey0/NoteScript/Readme.md

 ### Step 2 — Open Chrome Extensions

-Go to `chrome://extensions` in your browser.
+Navigate to `chrome://extensions` in your browser.

 ### Step 3 — Enable Developer Mode

-Toggle **Developer Mode** on (top right corner).
+Toggle **Developer Mode** on in the top-right corner.

-### Step 4 — Load the extension
+### Step 4 — Load Unpacked

 Click **"Load unpacked"** and select the folder containing `manifest.json`.

-### Step 5 — Verify installation
+### Step 5 — Verify

-You should see the 🦞 lobster icon appear in your Chrome toolbar.
+The 🦞 lobster icon should appear in your Chrome toolbar.
 If it's hidden, click the puzzle piece icon and pin it.

 ---

-## 🛠️ How to Use
+## Usage

 ### Basic Usage (No API Key Required)

-The extension works **out of the box** without any API key.
-It will save your raw conversations without AI compression.
+The extension works out of the box without any API key.
+It saves your raw conversations without AI compression.

-#### 1. Open a Claude conversation
+**1. Open a Claude conversation**

 Navigate to [claude.ai](https://claude.ai) and start or open an existing conversation.
 The extension starts watching automatically.

-#### 2. Chat normally
+**2. Chat normally**

-Just use Claude as you normally would.
 The extension silently captures every message in the background.
-You don't need to do anything.
+No action required.

-#### 3. Click "Refresh" to save manually
+**3. Force-save manually**

-If you want to force-save the current conversation immediately, click the 🦞 icon in your toolbar and hit the **Refresh** button.
+Click the 🦞 icon in your toolbar and hit **Refresh** to immediately save the current conversation.

-#### 4. Browse your saved conversations
+**4. Browse saved conversations**

-The popup shows all your saved conversations sorted by most recent.
+The popup shows all saved conversations sorted by most recent.
 Each card shows:
 - Conversation title (inferred from your first message)
 - Date and time saved
 - Message count
-- Expand/collapse to read messages
+- Expandable message view

-#### 5. Search conversations
+**5. Search conversations**

 Use the search bar in the popup to find any conversation by title or message content.

-#### 6. Delete conversations
+**6. Delete conversations**

-Click the 🗑️ trash icon on any card to remove it.
-Or hit **Clear All** to wipe everything.
+Click the 🗑️ trash icon on any card to remove it, or hit **Clear All** to wipe everything.

 ---

-## 🔑 Setting Up Gemini API for Compression
+## Gemini API Setup

 > **Compression is optional.** The extension saves full, uncompressed conversations without it.
-But if you're hitting context-window limits when pasting into a new AI, compression helps significantly.
+Compression is useful when you're hitting context-window limits when pasting into a new AI.

-### Why Gemini for compression?
+### Why Gemini?

-We use **Gemini 2.5 Flash** for its speed and generous free tier.
-The compression runs in the background service worker, meaning your API key never touches the content script or the page.
+Gemini 2.5 Flash is used for its speed and generous free tier.
+The compression runs in the background service worker, so your API key never touches the content script or the page.

-> **Note:** We're actively working on a purely local compression pipeline that requires zero API key.
-Stay tuned.
+> **Note:** A purely local compression pipeline requiring zero API key is actively in development.

 ### Step 1 — Get a free Gemini API key